-At night time the river Ljubjanica, with its weeping willows dipping the waters edge, lights up with restaurants and trendy bars enticing in those who want to dine al fresco or just chat and watch the world go by.
+At night time the river Ljubjanica, with its weeping willows dipping the water’s edge, lights up with restaurants and trendy bars enticing those who want to dine al fresco or just chat and watch the world go by.

 Things To Do

-On any short break to Ljubljana you will be tempted to see more of the country.
-No more than an hour north are the lakes of Bled for peaceful walks, fresh air and its beautiful castle.
+On any short break to Ljubljana, you will be tempted to see more of the country.
+No more than an hour north is the lake of Bled for peaceful walks, fresh air and its beautiful castle.
 Then there is Lake Bohinj for its sporty trails and outdoor pursuits such as canoeing, kayaking and hiking.